Guide to Work, Study, Travel and Living Abroad

 Related Articles by Jonathon Engels

-How to Survive and Thrive Living in Korea as an EFL Couple
+How to Survive and Thrive Living in Korea as a Couple Teaching English

-Jonathon Engels Jonathon Engels, Living Abroad Contributing Editor for Transitions Abroad, has been an expat since 2005, just after he earned an MFA in creative writing and promptly rejected a life teaching freshman composition.
+Jonathon Engels Jonathon Engels earned an MFA in creative writing.
 He has lived, worked and/or volunteered in seven different countries, traveling his way through nearly 40 countries between them.
-For more, check out Jonathon Engels: A Life Abroad.
+His many interests include permaculture, veganism, and ways to live sustainably.